Update: This blog was updated on July 12, 2019 to reflect commercial loading zone changes for large trucks which are about to take effect.

 We have been monitoring the condition of underground areaways and street support walls for many years.
 Recently, when the SR 99 Viaduct closed and several bus routes moved onto First Ave, we conducted a new comprehensive analysis in order to identify safe locations for new bus stops.
 This led us to find new structural vulnerabilities which we had not identified before.

 We found that the street support walls were all safe to support the weight of normal cars, but in some cases could not continue to hold the weight of large trucks and buses parking and driving next to the curb.

 New rules for large vehicles on First Ave to keep everyone safe

-In order to ensure the safety and integrity of the road, we need to add new safety restrictions for large vehicles travelling through Pioneer Square.
-Vehicles weighing more than 10,000 pounds will no longer be allowed to park or drive in the lane closest to the sidewalks on First Ave between Marion St and Railroad Way S.
+In May, we added safety restrictions for large vehicles traveling through Pioneer Square to ensure the safety and integrity of the road.
+Vehicles weighing more than 10,000 pounds are no longer allowed to park or drive in the lane closest to the sidewalks on First Ave between Marion St and Railroad Way S.

 Pioneer Square roads are still completely safe

 Our engineers routinely monitor underground areaways and street support walls and are confident that the streets and sidewalks are safe to use, as long as large vehicles over 10,000 pounds remain in the inside lanes.